haniaully/Radiohead-ID-Most-Listened-Songs-2024/README.md

 2. replace _'your_client_id'_ and _'your_client_secret'_ with your actual Spotify API credentials.
 3. save the file with a .py extension. for example: get_spotify_token.py.
-4. Run the script by selecting Run > Run Module. --- END-TO-END, I'M USING TERMINAL. :)
+4. run the script by selecting Run > Run Module. --- END-TO-END, I'M USING TERMINAL. :)
 5. copy the **access token** from the output.

 ### step 2: fetch data from Spotify API for Indonesian market